Hot Springs in NSW: Discover 5 Natural Wonders

 Although beaches and waterfalls fall to the wayside during winter, there's still a way you can have some serious aqua fun: by visiting some hot springs.
 NSW is full of gloriously warm hot springs (or thermal pools if we want to get technical!), and they're all open for you to enjoy a hot steam or swim.

-Warm, beautiful, relaxing and totally Instagram-worthy, these hot springs in NSW are worth putting on the family holiday agenda or a romantic weekend away for two.
+Warm, beautiful, relaxing, and totally Instagram-worthy, these hot springs in NSW are worth adding to the family holiday agenda or a romantic weekend away for two.

 1. Yarrangobilly Caves Thermal Pool